• Skip to primary navigation

 Notes

-If you don't have semolina flour you can use my 00 flour egg pasta recipe instead, or if you want to use a combination of semolina and 00 flour, you can use this pasta dough recipe over here.
+If you don't have twice-milled semolina flour (semola rimacinata) you can use my 00 flour egg pasta recipe instead, or if you want to use a combination of semolina and 00 flour, you can use this pasta dough recipe over here.

-If the chitarra dough is too stiff you may add a splash of water or extra virgin olive oil, or even a little more beaten egg to help give it a little more moisture.
+If the chitarra dough is too stiff, you can add a splash of water or extra virgin olive oil, or even a little more beaten egg to help give it a little more moisture.
 You want a pliable, but sturdy dough.
 FYI, homemade pasta dough that uses semolina flour only will not be as soft or pliable as 00 flour dough.

 • Prep Time: 15 minutes